 - To promote British values: democracy, respect and tolerance.

-Central to life at Meadowhead are our core values which we promote and celebrate at all opportunities in all aspects of the curriculum with specific delivery through assemblies, extra-curricular experiences and Ethics lessons.
-We support students in developing these character traits:
+Central to life at Meadowhead are our ‘Make a Difference’ skills which we promote and celebrate in all aspects of the curriculum with specific delivery through assemblies, form time and extra-curricular experiences as well as through our academic curriculum.

 Our academic curriculum